gfryan19/Java-Minesweeper-Project/README.md

 Everything in this class is original code.
 I left my professors comment instructions in like I did in the other classes so it is clear what was being asked of me in this project.

+Minesweaper.java:
+This file contains the main function of the program, but all of the interesting stuff happens in the game.java and cell.java files.
+Just about all of this code is original and I left my professors comment instructions in again.